-Previous versions of this work were presented at the Thirty-Ninth Annual Conference of the Cognitive Science Society and Forty-Ninth Annual Meeting of the Society for Mathematical Psychology.
+Acknowledgments.
+Previous versions of this work were presented at the Thirty-Ninth Annual Conference of the Cognitive Science Societ(y and Forty-Ninth Annual Meeting of the Society for Mathematical Psychology.
 Support for this research was provided by the Office of the VCRGE at the UW-Madison with funding from the WARF and the Vilas Life Cycle Fellowship.
-We thank Charles Kemp for feedback on a previous version of this manuscript.
-We also thank him and Alan Jern for providing code and data.
+The Center for High Throughput Computing at UW-Madison provided computational support for computationally-intensive modeling fitting.
+We thank Alan Jern and Charles Kemp for feedback on a previous version of this manuscript.
+We also thank them both for providing code and data.